Maxzilla60/AC-Lister/README.md

 ### [**Right here!**](https://maxzilla60.github.io/AC-Lister/)

 ## Features
-- Easily search through all current villagers *(by name, species and personality)*
+- Easily search through all current villagers *(by name, species, and personality)*
 - Multiple custom lists
 - See species, personality, favorite coffee and birthday at a glance
 - Browser remembers your lists even after refresh *(but not after hard refresh/clearing cache!)*
 - Export and upload your lists from files
-- Easily save your lists as an image
+- Easily view and save your lists as an image

 ## Uhm, there's something wrong...
 Please go [here](https://github.com/Maxzilla60/AC-Lister/issues) and let me know!